Do you want to travel to Ireland in 2021? Guess what? You can!!!

 The Fine Print of Traveling to Ireland in 2021

-Before you open a new tab to check the cost of flights this fall (although you should because Aer Lingus has a sale going on until June 8.
-Here is my affiliate link), there are a few things you should know about taking a trip to Ireland this year.
+Before you open a new tab to check the cost of flights this fall, there are a few things you should know about taking a trip to Ireland this year.

 Ireland could place an “emergency brake” on travel from the US or Canada (or any other country) if the health situation changes in Ireland or your home country.
 This would change the entry rules and require all vaccinated travelers to self-quarantine for a minimum of five days and unvaccinated travelers to complete a mandatory hotel quarantine.